 This policy does not automatically cover you while riding a moped or motorbike - this includes you driving or being a passenger.
-However, you can add cover when you apply.
-Even if you add this cover, you need to follow some conditions.
+However, you can add cover to the existing policy benefits when you apply.
+Even if you add this cover, the existing policy benefit limits will apply, and you need to follow some conditions.

-Learn more about cover for moped and motorbikes on page 80.
+Learn more about cover for moped and motorbikes on page 78.